jeffgillan/pdal_filters.csf/README.md

 </br>

 ### Write this info in the pipeline file.
-It will convert .las files to .copc.laz files
+It will convert .las & .laz files to cloud optimized point clouds (.copc.laz)
 ```
 [
     "file.las",